browserpass/browserpass-extension/README.md

     - Custom store locations - badge background color (aka `bgColor`)
     - Custom store locations - badge text color (aka `color`)

+## Usage data

+Browserpass keeps metadata of recently used credentials in local storage and Indexed DB of the background page.
+This is first and foremost internal data to make Browserpass function properly, used for example to implement the [Password matching and sorting](#password-matching-and-sorting) algorithm, but nevertheless you might find it useful to explore using your browser's devtools.
+For example, if you are considering to rotate all passwords that you used in the past month (e.g. if you just found out that you had a malicious app installed for several weeks), you can retrieve such list from Indexed DB quite easily (open an issue if you need help).

+For details on how we treat your data and how to remove it, consult [Security](#security) and [Privacy](#privacy) sections.

 ## Security

 Browserpass aims to protect your passwords and computer from malicious or fraudulent websites.